 There are countless benefits to waking up early and one of them is increasing productivity in many ways.
 While it may be hard at first, you’ll begin to jump out of bed every morning with the excitement of how much it’s benefiting you.
 Research has revealed that early risers become more optimistic.
 They anticipate problems and solve them more efficiently, a gift everyone needs in the business world.

 Getting yourself motivated for the day is really integral to your productivity.
 It can actually be fun and inspiring too with little effort.
-Many of the top CEO’s and successful entrepreneurs spend 30 minutes listening to inspirational videos or looking through empowering quotes.
-Starting your day off with a little Tony Robbins will get the ball rolling.
+Many of the top CEOs and successful entrepreneurs spend 30 minutes listening to inspirational videos or looking through empowering quotes.
+You can also skim some of your favorite productivity books to get a boost of motivation.

 You’ll be looking at your computer screen, changing the world with a huge grin on your face with your “I’m going to rule the world” attitude.
 It’s recommended you re-charge your motivation vibe every few hours throughout the day.
 You need to take breaks to increase productivity anyway.

-When you take a pen to paper, you invoke your creativity as well as keeping your mind sharp.
-Psychologists believe that when you write by hand, those thoughts have a longer lasting effect on your memory.
+When you take a pen to paper, you invoke your creativity as well as keep your mind sharp.
+Psychologists believe that when you write by hand, those thoughts have a longer-lasting effect on your memory.
 Studies also show that when you handwrite, you activate the motor cortex of the brain which doesn’t occur when you type.

 Do a little bit of writing before you start your day to warm up the inner mechanisms of your mind.
 There have been a number of studies which show that as children develop, those who hand-write have better memory retention,” Seifer says.